St. Jude Family of Websites

 St. Jude Children's Research Hospital Home

-Developing methods to analyze and model high-dimensional multi-omics data, including longitudinal omics data, to support clinical research
+Developing robust methods and tools to analyze bulk, single cell, and spatial multi-omics data, including longitudinal omics data.

 As scientists collect increasingly complex datasets on the molecular profiles of humans, our methods to analyze and model these datasets should advance as well.
 To address this need, we develop models and computational tools to analyze and integrate different types of molecular data from clinical research.
-Our work strives to make the modeling and analysis of high-dimensional molecular data more accessible to the clinicians and researchers who study childhood cancer and catastrophic disease.
+Our work strives to make the modeling and analysis of high-dimensional molecular data more accessible and reliable to researchers.

-The modeling and analysis of high-dimensional molecular data—known as omics data—is an important aspect of clinical research studies.
-Our group focuses on methods development and clinical collaborations to support the collection and analysis of omics data in clinical research.
+The modeling and analysis of high-dimensional molecular data—known as omics data—is an important aspect of biomedical studies.
+Our group focuses on statistical learning and deep learning methods and collaborations in multi-omics to support basic science or clinical research.

 Qian Li, PhD